hemanth-bhat04/bootstrap-playground/README.md

-This is a Repository that contains different components of bootstrap.
+This is a Repository that demonstrates different components of bootstrap.